Marachi-June/TheDOM/README.md

-# TheDOM
+# theDOM
-In the beginning there was TheDOM.
+In the beginning there was the DOM.
+### Things covered:
+-HTML
+-CSS
+-Javascript